Martin-Lacroix/C-Galerkin-FEM/README.md

 ```css
 g++ -O2 -fopenmp -I path-to-Eigen\Eigen example.cpp mesh.cpp -o example.exe
 ```
 You may run the executable and visualize the solution with plot1.py or plot2.py.
-Note that the nodes of an element and the domain borders must be generated counterclockwise.
+Note that the nodes of an element and the domain borders must be assigned counterclockwise.
 ```css
 .\example.exe
 python plot.py